Alianza Islámica: History

-Meanwhile, Figueroa's work with recovering addicts led to a sizable number of converts and the first-ever Muslim recovery group, Brothers in Recovery.
+Meanwhile, Figueroa's work with recovering addicts led to a sizable number of converts and the first Muslim recovery group, Brothers in Recovery.
 With these new Muslims at its core, Figueroa and Ocasio decided to resurrect Alianza Islamica.
 A storefront was secured at 1717 Lexington Avenue, near 107th Street, in El Barrio, Spanish Harlem.

-Though Alianza Islamica's priority was the spread of the message of Islam, a more holistic approach was advanced to best serve its disadvantaged community.
+Though Alianza Islamica's priority was to spread of the message of Islam, a more holistic approach was advanced to best serve its disadvantaged community.
 To that end, Alianza developed GED and ESL programs as well as programs on health and nutrition, employment assistance, and drug counseling.
-A significant number of spousal abuse cases, primarily in marriages between Latinas and Arab husbands, prompted Alianza Islamica also to take action in and initiate a counseling program in this area.
+A significant number of spousal abuse cases, primarily in marriages between Latina women and Arab men, prompted Alianza Islamica also to take action in and initiate a counseling program in this area.

-At a time when Muslim institutions treated their fellow Muslims who died of AIDS/HIV as pariahs, Alianza became the first Islamic organization to ritually wash the bodies of their co-religionists who had died of the disease.
+At a time when Muslim institutions treated their fellow Muslims who died of AIDS/HIV as pariahs, Alianza became the first Islamic organization to ritually wash the bodies of Muslims who had died of the disease.
 Alianza Islamic also conducted outreach programs to educate Muslims and non-Muslims alike on AIDS/HIV.

 To dispel the spectre of the alien, Alianza embarked on Islamizing Latino cultural elements.
-At religious holidays such as Eid ul Fitr and Eid ul Adha, lamb and chicken replaced pork in traditional dishes, and congas and "guitarras" created a soundtrack authentically Muslim and Latino.
+At religious holidays such as Eid al-Fitr and Eid al-Adha, lamb and chicken replaced pork in traditional dishes, and congas and "guitarras" created a soundtrack authentically Muslim and Latino.

 Alianza Islamica cleared drug dealers from the neighborhood on at least two occasions.
 On the second occasion, the owner of a building across the street offered Alianza Islamica a new location in return for their assistance with ridding his building of drug dealers from the notorious Jamaican Posse.
-Alianza used the opportunity to establish La Mezquita del Barrio, the first Latino Muslim mosque on the East Coast, and quite possibly the nation.
+Alianza used the opportunity to establish La Mezquita del Barrio, the first Latino Muslim mosque on the East Coast, and possibly the nation.

 After Alianza cleared the drug dealers from the area, the landlord initiated eviction proceedings against Alianza.
 After its removal from the premises, Alianza resettled at 287 Alexander Avenue in the South Bronx.
 The organization disbanded shortly after a fire destroyed their building in 2005.